Buying a home in Singapore

 As prices for homes have been rising steadily, there have been concerns that a booming property market might result in a bubble.
-As a result, the government has raised the Additional Buyer’s Stamp Duty (ABSD) rates and tightened the Total Debt Servicing Ratio (TDSR) threshold from Dec 2021 to cool the market.
+As a result, the government has implemented property cooling measures several times in the last 2 years.

 Smart moves to realise your home goals quickly

 Owning a home can be a BIG responsibility (as well as an expensive one), so it’s important to start your home ownership journey on the right foot.
 To ensure that you can realise your home goals quickly and as smoothly as possible, take note of these smart moves:

 Buying a house is more than just looking at the listed price and dividing it by the number of months you’ll be paying the home loan for.